gaokanxu/lumos/docs/src/operations/best-practices/security.md

 To reiterate, the withdrawer keypair should never be stored on your validator at any time.

-## DO NOT Run The Solana Validator as a Root User
+## DO NOT Run The Lumos Validator as a Root User

 It may be easier to get started by running your application as root, but it is a bad practice.

-If there is an exploit in your system, a hacker could have full access if your Solana application is running as the `root` user.
+If there is an exploit in your system, a hacker could have full access if your Lumos application is running as the `root` user.
 Instead, see the [setup instructions](../setup-a-validator.md#sol-user) for creating a user called `sol` and running the application as the `sol` user.

 ## Close Ports That Are Not In Use